 A: Decay is the destruction of tooth structure.
-Decay occurs when plaque, the sticky substance that forms on teeth, combines with the sugars and / or starches of the foods that we eat.
+Decay occurs when plaque, the sticky substance that forms on teeth, combines with the sugars and/or starches of the foods that we eat.
 This combination produces acids that attack tooth enamel.
 The best way to prevent tooth decay is by brushing twice a day and flossing daily.

 Q: What are wisdom teeth?

 A: They're the last teeth to erupt in the back of your mouth.
 Usually, they erupt between the ages of 17 and 25.
 Occasionally, though, they find their way out much later than that; some never erupt at all.
-In some cases, the last teeth to erupt, which are the wisdom teeth, have nowhere to go if there's not enough room remaining crowding the teeth and causing overlapping.
+In some cases, the last teeth to erupt, which are the wisdom teeth, have nowhere to go if there's not enough room remaining to crowd the teeth and causing overlapping.
 This is why extraction is often the course of action.